A Motion Planning Strategy for the Active Vision-Based Mapping of Ground-Level Structures: Conclusions

-This paper presents novel motion planning policies that guide a mobile ground robot carrying a depth sensor to autonomously explore the visible portion of a bounded three-dimensional structure.
+This paper presents motion planning strategies that guide a mobile ground robot carrying a camera or depth sensor to autonomously explore the visible portion of a bounded three-dimensional structure.
 The proposed policies do not assume any prior information about the size or geometry of the structure.
 Coupled with state-of-art vSLAM systems, our strategies are able to achieve high coverage in the reconstructed model, given the physical limitations of the platform.
-We have illustrated the efficacy of our approach via 3D simulations for different structure sizes, camera range and localization accuracy.
-In addition, a comparison of our policies with the classic frontier based exploration algorithms clearly shows the improvement in performance for a realistic structure such as a house.
+We illustrate the efficacy of our approach via 3D simulations for different structure sizes, camera range and localization accuracy, and we have tested our system in real-world experiments.
+In addition, a comparison of our policies with the classical frontier based exploration algorithms clearly shows the improvement in performance for a realistic structure such as a house.

-This work opens interesting questions such as combined vehicle and 6-DOF arm motion planning to map fine structural details.
-Extending our algorithms to aerial platforms and hybrid teams of robots, for example, would also allow for autonomous inspection of tall structures such as wind turbines or telecom towers. \ifCLASSOPTIONcaptionsoff